Britain is fabulously adorned with preserved steam railways on formerly closed lines, lovingly restored and maintained by legions of volunteers.

 What all these railways featured have in common is that they host a series of special events throughout the year, these can include:

-Most of the railways also offer dining trains which can offer travellers experiences including fish-and-chip suppers, special selections of ales and beers, or the opportunity to experience quality meals on board a luxury ‘Pullman’ train.
+Most of the railways also offer dining trains which can offer travellers experiences including fish-and-chip suppers, afternoon teas, or the opportunity to experience quality meals on board a luxury ‘Pullman’ train.

 Also check the timetable links which you'll find on each of the railway's websites, as all of them offer an enhanced service during the summer months with more trains running, particularly at weekends and around national holidays; especially at Christmas time.

 What particularly ticks the boxes about The Bluebell Railway is that it offers those who simply want to ride behind a steam engine between beautifully preserved stations a fabulous experience, but it’s also akin to a working museum, so it also gives its visitors opportunities to get close to the trains.